 How To Re-Discover Yourself After A Break-Up

-After being asked how to find out who you really are, Deepak Chopra answered that this was only possible with practicing silent meditation.
+After being asked how to know who you are, Deepak Chopra said that this was only possible with practicing silent meditation.

-He said that with time and practice, you will experience a “growing silence” inside.
+He said that with time and practice, you would experience a “growing silence” inside.
 This experience is your real “self” that will guide you to your life-purpose.

 I know from experience that it is not an easy task to accomplish, especially not after a loss when you tend to be everywhere, just NOT in the NOW.

-But I’ve had nothing but good experiences with meditation, even and especially through the turmoil of my own break-up.
+But I've had nothing but good experiences with meditation, especially through the turmoil of my own breakup.

-Sidenote: Please don’t fall into the “I-know-this” trap and try it now.
-There is plenty of information out there, (you can start here).
+(Sidenote: Please don't fall into the “I-know-this” trap.
+Try it now.
+There is plenty of information out there … you can start here).

 If you have the persistence and endurance, I promise you that meditation will change your life.